About Us/Coaches/FAQ

 The short answer is that the commitment you have to the team is completely up to you as a family.
 The only requirements we have are that the athlete information form must be filled out for each athlete, the club fee must be paid for each athlete, and the medical release be signed and turned in for each athlete.

 No one is required to be at practice and no one is required to attend meets.
-Most of our meets are in the KC area, and while meets are good for the athletes, we totally understand that some families don’t want to attend.
+Most of our meets are more than a couple of hours away and while meets are good for the athletes, we totally understand that some families don’t want to attend.
 We actually have quite a few families that only attend practice when they can, and we’re totally okay with that.

 What are the costs of the meets?